dartmouth-cs98/hack-a-thing-2-locel-kevin-ge-hack-2/README.md

 I think I built all the needed files already so the initial setup may not be needed for a user downloading this repository

 ### Who did what
 I worked alone and did everything myself.
+Of course I also used the tutorial video and corresponding github code base.

 ### What Didn't Work
 I was able to build what I attempted using the tutorial and corresponding code.
+It was tricky to get all the syntax down from the video but that really wasn't an issue.

 ### Honor Code
 As I said in hack-a-thing-1, I essentially followed the instructor in the youtube video step-by-step and really didn't add any of my own unique code but I think that's to be expected given the nature of these tutorials.
 As always, let me know if any of this is a concern and I can redo this tutorial with the knowledge I know have in case anything here violates the honor code.

 The link is here: https://www.youtube.com/watch?v=xvqsFTUsOmc